-This multilateral approach amplifies the impact of sanctions, Triating tile terral in apperd and the same time presponse to the targeted entities a coordinated and comprehensive response to the targeted entities.
+This multilateral approach amplifies the impact of sanctions, creating a coordinated and comprehensive response to the targeted entities.

 The sequential nature of these actions underscores the international community's commitment to addressing complex global challenges through a collective and layered strategy.
 However, it also highlights the delicate balance required to ensure that such measures effectively promote positive change without disproportionately affecting civilian populations.